At Shiresmill we offer Therapeutic Riding. Lessons are all under the direction of a trained RDA Coach and take place as listed under 'Session Times'.

 - Complete and return application form with medical section completed and signed by a professional person who knows the applicant.
 Should you require further information please email [email protected]

 Participants must be a minimum of 5 years of age, and both adults and children can apply.

 For therapeutic riding there is a weight limit of 12 and a half stones (80.64 kg).
 This is for the welfare of our horses.

 Currently we ask for a donation of £10 per person per ride for group lessons or £15 for individual sessions.

 The Pony or Horse

-The pony or horse is specifically selected for the rider according to their height and weight.
-The rider will be introduced to the pony and helped to mount.
-Some riders mount the pony from a raised platform or occasionally from a mounting block; whichever method is used the rider will have support from the coach and helpers.
+The pony or horse is specifically selected for the rider according to height and weight.
+Most riders mount the pony from a raised hydraulic platform with the support of coach and helpers.

-We do have a waiting list of riders and the availability of a suitable pony may determine priority.
-We have a Group Physiotherapist who carries out assessments on all new riders.
-She will identify what support or special equipment may be required to assist with the ride.
+We do have a waiting list of participants and the availability of a suitable pony may determine priority.
+A retired physiotherapist and experienced coaches carry out assessments on all new participants.

 Education Through Horses